-District employees have the option of participating in a deferred compensation plan as defined in §457 of the Internal Revenue Code that is administered by the state deferred compensation plan.
+District employees have the option of participating in a deferred compensation plan as defined in §457 of the Internal Revenue Code that is administered by the state deferred compensation plan and the District, which is administered by a third party administrator.

-403(b) Plan - Tax Sheltered Annuity (TSA)
+403 (b) Plan - Tax Sheltered Annuity (TSA)

-The District offers a tax deferred annuity plan for its employees.
+The district offers a tax deferred annuity plan for its employees.
 The plan permits participants to defer a portion of their salary until future years under one type of deferral: elective deferrals (employee contribution).

-The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
+The district complies with IRS regulations that required school districts to have a written plan to include participating investment companies, types of investments, loans, transfers and various requirements.
 The plan is administered by a third party administrator.
 The plan assets are assets of the District employees, not the school district, and are therefore not reflected on these financial statements.
-For the year ended August 31, 2015, the District made \$9,050.00 in discretionary employer contributions to the plan.